Skip to main content

 50th Reunion Welcome Event

-Members of the class of 1974 are invited to this first reuniting event at the atrium in the Humanities and Social Studies Center (HSSC).
-Please join your Reunion Planning Committee as we kick-off our weekend of reconnecting.
+Members of the class of 1975 are invited to this first reuniting event at the atrium in the Humanities and Social Studies Center (HSSC).
+Please join your Reunion Planning Committee and classmates as we kick-off our weekend of reconnecting.

 Social

-Members of the 2017, 2018, and 2019 classes are invited to this first reuniting event at James Hall tent.
-Please join your Reunion Planning Committee as we kick-off our weekend of reconnecting.
+Members of the 1965 and 1966 classes are invited to this first special event welcome event.
+Please join your Reunion Planning Committee and classmates as we kick-off our weekend of reconnecting.

 Social

-Members of the 1954, 1959, and 1960 classes are invited to this first special event at Grinnell House.
+Members of the class of 1955 are invited to this first special event at Grinnell House.
+Please join your classmates as we begin our weekend of reconnecting.

 Social